Made To Move

 If you're ready to experience the impact great music can have on your workout, join Reed for a Connect class that is sure to have a perfectly curated playlist to help you push through each surge.

 New to Echelon?
-With an Echelon United Membership, you have access to live and on-demand classes with music you know and love.
+With an Echelon Premier Membership, you have access to live and on-demand classes with music you know and love.
 From EDM to 90's Rock and everything in-between, you can pick classes with the music style that will help get you where you want to go.